sunpy/ablog/docs/manual/ablog-commands.rst

     -h, --help            show this help message and exit -w WEBSITE            path for website, default is _website when `ablog_website` is not set in conf.py
+    -p REPODIR            path to the location of repository to be deployed, e.g. `../username.github.io`, default is folder
+                          containing `conf.py`
     -g GITHUB_PAGES       GitHub username for deploying to GitHub pages -m MESSAGE            commit message
     -f                    owerwrite last commit, i.e. `commit --amend; push -f` --push-quietly        be more quiet when pushing changes --github-token GITHUB_TOKEN
                           environment variable name storing GitHub access token

 Create a Post
 -------------